This page will provide you with an overview of the passenger rail travel options available in the Pioneer Valley region of Western Massachusetts.

 Hint!
 If your travel dates are flexible and you’re looking for a lower ticket price be sure to check out the unofficial AmSnag website.

-The AmSnag website allows you to compare ticket prices between any two points on Amtrak’s network over a range of dates, e.g., you can compare the ticket price for travel from Northampton (NHT) to New York City (NYP) for the next 30 days.
+The AmSnag site allows you to compare ticket prices between any two points on Amtrak’s network over a range of dates, e.g., you can compare the ticket price for travel from Northampton (NHT) to New York City (NYP) for the next 30 days.

 Peter Pan Bus Lines operates an extensive network of short and long-distance intercity bus routes from its regional hub at Springfield Union Station.